Crypto Adoption Around the World: Peru

 • Crypto offers a faster, more affordable alternative for sending remittances, which is crucial for many Peruvian families.

-• Blockchain technology, the foundation of cryptocurrencies, can revolutionize various sectors, including supply chain management, healthcare, and government services.
+• Blockchain technology can transform various sectors, including supply chain management, healthcare, and government services.

 Current Economic Situation in Peru

-About 36% of the Peruvian population is still unbanked, with rural areas particularly affected.
+About 36% of the Peruvian population, or approximately 45% according to recent World Bank estimates, remains unbanked, with rural areas particularly affected.
 The government has made efforts to improve financial inclusion through initiatives like the Cuenta DNI program, which allows Peruvians to access digital banking services via their national ID.
 However, significant barriers remain, particularly in remote areas where internet access is limited.

-Despite these hurdles, Peru continues to be one of the largest economies in South America, with mining and natural resources contributing significantly to its GDP.
+The informal economy continues to be substantial, affecting over 70% of workers and most firms.
+This informality constrains productivity, fiscal capacity, and job quality.
+Despite these challenges, Peru continues to be one of the largest economies in South America, with mining and natural resources contributing significantly to its GDP.

 Get UPay Crypto Card